Pat Benatar: 1989–2012: True Love, Gravity's Rainbow, Innamorata and Go

-True Love was a jump blues record, released in late April 1991, and featured the blues band Roomful of Blues, backing up Pat Benatar, Neil Giraldo and Myron Grombacher.
+True Love was a jump blues record, released in late April 1991, and featured the blues band Roomful of Blues, backing up Pat Benatar, Neil Giraldo, and Myron Grombacher.
 The album sold over 339,000 copies without significant radio airplay and limited exposure on VH-1.
 "Payin' the Cost to Be the Boss", "So Long", and the title cut were released as singles, with the first reaching number 17 on the US Rock Tracks chart, but not charting anywhere else.
 The album reached number 40 in the UK and number 37 in the US.
-It was certified Gold in Canada for sales of 50,000 units, her first to not achieve Platinum status and her last certified album for that country where it peaked at 22 on the albums sales chart.
+It was certified Gold in Canada for sales of 50,000 units, Benatar's first to not achieve Platinum status and her last certified album for that country where it peaked at 22 on the albums sales chart.
 It reached the Top 40 in several other countries.

 Gravity's Rainbow was released in 1993 and was a return to the AOR genre.
 "Everybody Lay Down" was picked up by Album Rock radio and went all the way to number 3 on the Rock Tracks chart.
 The single was never released to Top 40/Contemporary Hit Radio and a music video was never produced.
 The only other country where it charted was Canada where it reached number 50.
 "Somebody's Baby" was instead released as the single to Top 40 radio and a music video produced, but it did not chart in the US and was only a minor success in some other countries, including peaking at number 41 in Canada.